noahbroyles/PythonLyricsLookup/README.md

 ```
 ## What each file does:
 ### `googleLyrics.py`:
 This method of finding lyrics is the fastest.
-It scraps right from a Google search page and relies on some random class names.
-This could eventually not work anymore.
+It scrapes right from a Google search page and relies on some random class names.
+This could eventually not work anymore, if Google decides to change their ugly class names.
 ### `googleLyricsJS.py`:
 This method of finding lyrics renders Javascript in a Google page and uses better scraping methods than `googleLyrics.py`.
 The only downside is that it is slower than `googleLyrics.py` because it renders Javascript and has more dependencies.
 It uses the [Python `requests-HTML`](https://github.com/psf/requests-html/) package, which downloads Chromium in the background the first time you use it.
 So it takes more disk space and really isn't worth all that.
+However, it's likely to work longer than `googleLyrics.py` will.
 ### `songlyrics.py`:
 This method of finding lyrics uses [songlyrics.com](http://www.songlyrics.com/), which is a random lyric site I found that isn't even secure.
 This does _not_ give the artist and title for songs that you look up, only the lyrics. **IF** it finds the song at all, which is _certainly_ debatable.
 ### `genuisLyrics.py`: